loopbio/imgstore/README.md

 environment is working correctly you should see a lot of text printed, followed by the text `==== 66 passed, ..... ======`

+To test against the package without installing first, run `python -m pytest`

+Note: by running pytest through it's python module interface, the interpreter adds `pwd` to top of `PYTHONPATH`, as opposed to running tests through `py.test` which doesn't.

 #### Release Checklist

 * test with GPL opencv/ffmpeg